evert/evert.github.com/_posts/2024/2024-10-03-structured-fields-javascript-v2.md

 What is it?
 -----------

-HTTP headers have been a bit of a free-for all in terms of how information is structured, with many headers requiring their own mini-parser.
+HTTP headers have been a bit of a free-for all in terms of how complex values are encoded, with many headers requiring their own mini-parser.

 A while back an effort was started to fix this for headers going forward, named 'Structured Fields'.
 They're called Fields and not 'Headers' because